mmhenderson/mmhenderson.github.io/docs/index.md

 ### About

-I am a postdoc at the [Carnegie Mellon Neuroscience Institute](https://www.cmu.edu/ni/), working with [Dr. Leila Wehbe](https://www.cs.cmu.edu/~lwehbe/) and [Dr. Michael Tarr](https://sites.google.com/andrew.cmu.edu/tarrlab/) and funded by a Distinguished Postdoctoral Fellowship.
+I am a postdoc at Carnegie Mellon University, working with [Dr. Leila Wehbe](https://www.cs.cmu.edu/~lwehbe/) and [Dr. Michael Tarr](https://sites.google.com/andrew.cmu.edu/tarrlab/) and funded by a Distinguished Postdoctoral Fellowship from the [Carnegie Mellon Neuroscience Institute](https://www.cmu.edu/ni/).
 My research combines techniques from neuroscience and machine learning, aiming to understand the computational basis of human cognition.
 Presently, I am working on understanding how low- and mid-level visual features contribute to neural processing and perception of high-level categories.

 Previously, I obtained my PhD in Neurosciences with a Specialization in Computational Neurosciences from the University of California, San Diego, working with [Dr. John Serences](https://serenceslab.ucsd.edu/).
 During my PhD I used functional magnetic resonance imaging (fMRI) along with computational modeling to measure how visual representations in the human brain support cognitive operations such as working memory and attention.
 I also used neural network models to explore the computational constraints that influence visual system organization and function.